If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-Essentially this is just a multi-use ticket that actually saves you a bunch of money (50% to be precise!) on the main Chicago attractions.
+Essentially this is just a multi-use ticket that actually saves you a bunch of money (50% to be precise!) on many great Chicago attractions.

-You buy the pass for USD$108, and it includes access to the Shedd Aquarium, Skydeck Chicago and.
-Field Museum.
+You buy the pass for USD$109, and it includes access to the following:

 Best of all, those entrances are mostly express or premium tickets included with the CityPASS, meaning it not only saves you money but saves you time as well.

 We highly recommend you pick one up when using our Chicago itinerary to make the most of your time in the city.

 Thankfully, getting around Chicago is a breeze thanks to the CTA network of train and bus lines.
 Chicagoans refer to the train as the “L” because it’s mostly on “el-evated tracks.”